dutchaug/devfest-2017/data/posts/2016-09-01-devfest-2016-announced.markdown

 You can find information about registration, speakers, tickets and other latest news on the [conference website](https://devfest.nl/), [Twitter](https://twitter.com/devfestnl), [Facebook](https://www.facebook.com/groups/dutchaug/) or [Google+](https://plus.google.com/113182948271879290904).

-[Subscribe to the newsletter](https://dutchaug.us6.list-manage.com/subscribe?u=00dd8d0a15bf77f68bd75d643&id=3ce443d9a5) to make sure you don’t miss any updates, expecially if you're still trying to snag your free ticket!
+[Subscribe to the newsletter](https://dutchaug.us6.list-manage.com/subscribe?u=00dd8d0a15bf77f68bd75d643&id=3ce443d9a5) to make sure you don’t miss any updates, especially to be the first to hear about our upcoming batch of tickets?

 <br/>